acse-zrw20/DD-GAN-AE/README.md

   - `preprocessing` contains any preprocessing subroutines included in the package.
 - `docs` contains the accompanying documentation.
 - `examples` contains example notebooks.
 Links to their Colab versions which can be readily executed are also provided below.
 - `hpc` contains bash scripts for interacting with Imperial College London's Research Computing Service (high performance computer).
+Note that this folder also contains a subfolder titled `Colab` with notebooks for running hyperparameter optimization on Google Colab.
 - `images` contains any accompanying images.
 - `preprocessing` contains some preprocessing functions specific to the data used in this research and thus not included in the package.
 - `submodules` contains any relevant submodules.